-2.6.2 Development and site alteration shall not be permitted on lands containing archaeological resources or areas of archaeological potential unless significant archaeological resources have been conserved.

-2.6.4 Planning authorities should consider and promote archaeological management plans and cultural plans in conserving cultural heritage and archaeological resources.

-2.6.5 Planning authorities shall consider the interests of Aboriginal communities in conserving cultural heritage and archaeological resources.
+- 2.6.2 Development and site alteration shall not be permitted on lands containing archaeological resources or areas of archaeological potential unless significant archaeological resources have been conserved. - 2.6.4 Planning authorities should consider and promote archaeological management plans and cultural plans in conserving cultural heritage and archaeological resources. - 2.6.5 Planning authorities shall consider the interests of Aboriginal communities in conserving cultural heritage and archaeological resources.

-Comment Additional policy direction is required to implement Provincial policy.
-Existing Policy 2.4 ARCHAEOLOGICAL REMAINS Proposed Policy 2.4 ARCHAEOLOGICAL RESOURCES Council also recognizes that there may be archaeological remnants of prehistoric habitation within the Town, and important Council also recognizes that there may be archaeological remnants of prehistoric habitation within the Town, and important archaeological evidence of historic activities which would be of value in future conservation of the built environment.
+Additional policy direction is required to implement Provincial policy.

+2.4 ARCHAEOLOGICAL REMAINS

+Council also recognizes that there may be archaeological remnants of prehistoric habitation within the Town, and important archaeological evidence of historic activities which would be of value in future conservation of the built environment.

+2.4 ARCHAEOLOGICAL RESOURCES

+Council also recognizes that there may be archaeological remnants of prehistoric habitation within the Town, and important archaeological evidence of historic activities which would be of value in future conservation of the built environment.

 Council may, therefore, facilitate surveys by government or private agencies should those agencies deem it necessary, and will encourage the preservation or rescue excavation of archaeological resources which might be entailed.
-It is not the intention of Council to delay development unreasonably due to suspicions or the identification of minor archaeological archaeological evidence of historic activities which would be of value in future conservation of the built environment.
-Council shall therefore require archaeological impact assessments/ reports and the preservation or excavation of significant archaeological resources in accordance with Provincial policies.
-Archaeological impact assessments/reports by licensed remains. archaeologists are to be in compliance with guidelines set out by the Ministry of Tourism, Culture and Sport, as well as licensing requirements referenced under the Ontario Heritage Act.
+It is not the intention of Council to delay development unreasonably due to suspicions or the identification of minor archaeological remains.

+therefore Council shall require archaeological impact assessments/ reports and the preservation excavation of significant archaeological resources in accordance with Provincial policies.
+Archaeological impact assessments/reports bν licensed archaeologists are to be in compliance with guidelines set out by the Ministry of Tourism, Culture and Sport, as well as licensing requirements referenced under the Ontario Heritage Act.

 The Town shall, in consultation with the Provincial Government, keep confidential the existence and location of archaeological sites to protect against vandalism, disturbance and the inappropriate removal of resources.

 Archaeological resources identified in an archaeological assessment shall be documented, protected, salvaged, and conserved.

 Significant archaeological resources of an Aboriginal community as identified in the archaeological assessment report shall be considered as features to be preserved.
 Aboriginal communities shall be consulted to identify approaches for preservation or commemoration.